-These apricot energy balls are a deliciously sweet, healthy treat.
+These apricot bliss balls are a deliciously sweet, healthy treat.
 Suitable for vegetarians and vegans these healthy energy balls are perfect for snack time.

-Back in 2014 I posted a recipe for chocolate, date and nut truffles.
-My kids loved them and thought they really were eating chocolate truffles.
-Since then energy balls have become really popular with everyone and we make them a lot in the Sneaky Veg household.
-They are fantastic little snacks, made with natural ingredients (usually dates and nuts) and my kids absolutely love them.
+Energy balls, or bliss balls, are really popular with everyone here.
+We make them a lot in the Sneaky Veg household.
+They are fantastic little snacks, made with natural ingredients (usually dates and nuts).
+My kids are guaranteed to devour them.

 Other energy ball recipes